asabuncuoglu13/ai-safety-demos/audit_cards/generation/deep_text_model.md

   3. Compare outputs with a ground truth dataset (if available).
   4. Document findings.

+> Also, utilise tools like [comet-ml/opik](https://github.com/comet-ml/opik) to structure the experimentation process.

 ### **Step 1: Robustness Testing**
 **Objective:** Evaluate the model's resilience to adversarial prompts and perturbations.